xenatisch/python4converts/Getting Started.md

 ...    pass
 ```

-If, and only if, you do not know the number of arguments or keyword arguments that the user will be passing; for instance:
+If, and only if, you do not know the number of arguments or keyword arguments that the user will be passing, you should use `*args` and `**kwargs`; for instance:

 When calculating the sum of the all arguments passed.